books

 Sad Detectives

 Thank you for all your good wishes on my last post!
-It's been a whirlwind around here, full of classes and rearranging furniture and counting down the last few weeks before school.
-And I'm suddenly realizing that we only have 7 (7!) weeks left before the baby's due date.
-So while we've been accumulating books… Continue reading Sad Detectives
+It’s been a whirlwind around here, full of classes and rearranging furniture and counting down the last few weeks before school.
+And I’m suddenly realizing that we only have… Continue reading

 Building a Little Library

-The book situation in our house has always been a bit...precarious, mostly thanks to my habit of acquiring more books than our shelves can hold.
-Josh keeps books, too, but he's much better about borrowing from the library and only holding onto those he receives as gifts.
-No, the problem is mainly due to me.
-There's… Continue reading Building a Little Library
+The book situation in our house has always been a bit…precarious, mostly thanks to my habit of acquiring more books than our shelves can hold.
+Josh keeps books, too, but he’s much better about borrowing from the library and only holding… Continue reading

 Book Review: A Tyranny of Petticoats edited by Jessica Spotswood